dcai-workshop/dcai-workshop.github.io/_pages/about.md

 ### Submission Details

 We invite both long research papers (5-10 pages) and short research/application papers (2-4 pages) including references.
 All submissions must be in PDF format and formatted according to the new ACM format published in [ACM guidelines](https://www.acm.org/publications/proceedings-template) (e.g., using the ACM LaTeX template on Overleaf [here](https://www.overleaf.com/gallery/tagged/acm-official#.WOuOk2e1taQ)) and selecting the "sigconf" sample.
 Following the WWW'24 conference submission policy, reviews are double-blind, and author names and affiliations should NOT be listed.
 Submitted works will be assessed based on their novelty, technical quality, potential impact, and clarity of writing (and should be in English).
 For papers that primarily rely on empirical evaluations, the experimental settings and results should be clearly presented and repeatable.
 We encourage authors to make data and code available publicly when possible.

-Accepted papers will be posted on this workshop website and will not appear in the WWW'24 proceedings and are thus non-archival (allowing you to submit works to DCAI at WWW'24 even if they are current under review elsewhere).
+**Accepted papers will be posted on this workshop website. <ins> By default, accepted papers will not appear in the WWW'24 proceedings and are thus non-archival.
+This allows authors to submit works that are concurrently under review elsewhere or published.</ins> However, authors also have the option to choose archival status, in which case the paper will be included in the official proceeding.**

 The best paper (according to the reviewers' ratings and organizing committee) will be announced at the end of the workshop.

-All submissions must be uploaded electronically to EasyChair at: Submission Link Coming Soon.
+All submissions must be uploaded electronically to EasyChair at: **[Click this link](https://easychair.org/conferences/submissions?a=31988140)**.

 At least one of the authors of the accepted workshop papers must register for the workshop and be present on the day of the workshop.